ydb-platform/ydb/ydb/docs/en/core/integrations/spring-data-jdbc.md

 ## Usage {#using}

 After importing all the necessary dependencies, the dialect is ready for use.
-Let's consider a simple example of a Spring Data JDBC application.
+Below is a simple example of a Spring Data JDBC application.

 ```properties